drubb/lxw/README.md

 ### lxw unmount \<alias>

-Unmounts a shared folder using the its alias
+Unmounts a shared folder using the alias

 Example: